 If you’re a teen, chances are you’ve had acne.
 About 8 in 10 adolescents experience this inflammatory skin condition and so do many adults.
-Board-certified dermatologists Vicente Quintero, MD, and Danielle Brown, MD, of Hill Country Dermatology offer solutions to manage and treat acne at their offices in New Braunfels, and Schertz, Texas.
+At Hill Country Dermatology, our providers offer solutions to manage and treat acne at their offices in New Braunfels, and Schertz.
 If you’re bothered by acne on your face, back, or other areas, call today to set up an appointment or use the online tool to book so you can get closer to achieving clear, smooth skin.

 Acne is an inflammatory skin condition that causes pimples, including whiteheads and blackheads, on areas of your body like your face, back, and upper arms.
 Acne is associated with adolescence, though adults can develop acne, too.
 This is especially true for women in their 30s and 40s who are more likely to experience hormonal fluctuations.
 Acne is the most common skin condition in the United States.